About the East District

 The mission field of the East District is comprised of over 116,000 households, expanding 9% in the last ten years.
 The average age in our area is 38 with the fastest growing segments of the population being young persons 18-24, and retirees 65 and older.
 The culture of the mission field tends to be conservative, reflecting our rural setting.

-The District has 92 churches varying in size and style from large county seat congregations and town and country churches to campus ministries, a cooperative parish and smaller family chapels.
-These 92 congregations are served by 62 pastors, 27 of whom are elders or provisional elders and 35 are local pastors, either full or part time.
-The lay speaking ministry also provides significant and strong leadership in the district with 96 persons participating as local or certified lay speakers.
+The District has 85 churches varying in size and style from large county seat congregations and town and country churches to campus ministries, a cooperative parish and smaller family chapels.
+These 85 churches are served by 68 pastors, 29 of whom are elders, deacons or provisional elder/deacon; 33 are local pastors, either full- or part-time; and 6 are Certified Lay Minister or Lay Supply.